Irving trial

 In 2005, the British author and Holocaust denier David Irving was arrested for Holocaust denial in Austria.
 In early 2006, he was convicted and given a sentence of three years, of which he served 13 months after a reduction of his prison sentence.

 Actions

-Inside gas chamber I at Auschwitz.
+Inside gas chamber at Auschwitz.
 Irving denied that the Nazis gassed any Jews at Auschwitz.

 In 1989, David Irving made two speeches in Austria, one in Vienna and the other in Leoben denying the Holocaust.
 The speeches included a call for an end to the "gas chambers fairy tale" and claimed that Nazi leader Adolf Hitler had helped Europe's Jews and that the Holocaust was a "myth".

-Irving was arrested driving in Southern Austria and contravening a ban on entering the country.
+Irving was arrested driving in Southern Austria, contravening a ban on entering the country.
 Irving had previously been fined in Germany, for denying the existence of Auschwitz gas chambers.

 Arrest

 On 11 November 2005, the Austrian police in the southern state of Styria, acting under a 1989 warrant, arrested Irving.
 Four days later, he was charged by state prosecutors with the speech crime of "trivialising the Holocaust".
 His application for bail was denied on the grounds that he would flee or repeat the offence.
 He remained in jail awaiting trial.
 On 20 February 2006 Irving pleaded guilty to the charge of "trivialising, grossly playing down and denying the Holocaust".